Greek Beans (Gigantes Plaki)

 Notes

 1. Gigante beans are giant butter beans (also known as giant lima beans).
 You can substitute with traditional sized dry lima or butter beans if you wish.
 If you use precooked, canned beans rather than dried, start with step 3 of the recipe instructions.
+Bake covered for 30 minutes, then uncovered for 15 minutes.
 For every pound of dried beans called for you’ll need 58 ounces of canned beans (3 or 4 cans, depending on size).

 Nutrition